SanderGielisse/Enderstone/README.md

 The project is currently licensed under the GNU General Public License.
 The text version of the license can be found in the LICENSE.txt file.
 The license means you are allowed to use it, change it, improve it and publish it.
-You you are not allowed to change the names of copyright owners in the license headers, neither are you allowed to remove the license headers.
+You are not allowed to change the names of copyright owners in the license headers, neither are you allowed to remove the license headers.
 For a total explanation of what is allowed and what isn't, please check the LICENSE.txt file.

 GNU General Public License online: